salesforce/p4-fusion/README.md

 > Replace `Debug` with `Release` for a speed-optimized binary.
 Debug builds will run marginally slower (considering the tool is mostly bottlenecked by network I/O) but will contain debug symbols and allow a better debugging experience while working with a debugger like gdb.

+> By default, profiling is active and p4-fusion generates trace JSON files in the cloning directory.
+These files can be opened in the `about:tracing` window in Chromium web browsers.
+To turn off profiling, edit `generate_cache.sh` to also send `-DMTR_ENABLED=OFF` while calling CMake.

 2. Build

 ```shell